Climate and Nature Bill: Environment Bill: proposed amendments

-Bill 61
+2021–2022 session: Bill 61

 In the 2021–2022 session, Caroline Lucas tabled an amendment to the 2021 Queen's Speech of 12 May 2021, regretting insufficient measures in that speech to address the climate and ecological emergency.
-It attracted support of 42 Labour, SNP, SDLP and Plaid Cymru MPs, and urged the Conservative Government to make time for the bill to be debated and passed into law.
+It attracted support of 42 Labour, SNP, Lib Dem, SDLP and Plaid Cymru MPs, and urged the Conservative Government to make time for the bill to be debated and passed into law.

 Lucas presented the bill for a second time in the Commons on 21 June 2021 with 11 co-sponsors: Alan Brown (SNP), Ed Davey (Lib Dem), Stephen Farry (Alliance), Barry Gardiner (Labour), Claire Hanna (SDLP), Ben Lake (Plaid Cymru), Clive Lewis (Labour), Brendan O'Hara (SNP), Sarah Olney (Lib Dem), Liz Saville Roberts (Plaid Cymru) and Alex Sobel (Labour/Co-op).

 The bill was scheduled for a second reading debate on four occasions—10 September 2021, 29 October 2021, 10 December 2021 and 6 May 2022.
 It was not allocated time to proceed.

 Supportive Parliamentarians urged the Conservative Government to support the bill during other debates and questions, including Lucas, Saville-Roberts, Hanna, Farry, Beth Winter (Labour), Lord Oates (Lib Dem), Mary Kelly Foy (Labour), Lloyd Russell-Moyle (Labour), Baroness Bennett (Green) and Nadia Whittome (Labour).

-The Government did offer its support, or make time for the bill—which was regretted by Farry—who said:Despite the rhetorical commitment to the delivery of net zero by 2050, the Government do not have the policies and programmes in place to achieve that.
+The Government did not offer its support, or make time for the bill—which was regretted by MPs, including Farry—who said:Despite the rhetorical commitment to the delivery of net zero by 2050, the Government do not have the policies and programmes in place to achieve that.
 As a co-signatory of the [bill], I am deeply disappointed that the Government have chosen not to advance such legislation.
-A bill that establishes a statutory framework for the bold, joined-up change that is necessary to fulfil the UK's international climate responsibilities—and to facilitate transition to a zero-carbon economy—is greatly needed.
+A bill that establishes a statutory framework for the bold, joined up change that is necessary to fulfil the UK's international climate responsibilities—and to facilitate transition to a zero carbon economy—is greatly needed.